CNS nontumor

 • Muscle histopathology is atypical for a motor neuron disease

-• It lacks cytoplasmic inclusions and shows both neurogenic and myogenic alterations, with neurogenic alterations being more common
+• Cytoplasmic inclusions are lacking and both neurogenic and myogenic alterations are seen, with neurogenic alterations being more common

 • Commonly described morphological changes include groups of small atrophic myofibers with pyknotic nuclei and hypertrophic fibers, sometimes with central nuclei (Clin Neuropathol 2015;34:199)